zhongwangwei/LandMesh/README.md

 For questions or support, please contact zhongwang wei (zhongwang007@gmail.com).

 ## Author
-Hanwen Fan and Zhongwang Wei @ SYSU
+Rui Zhang(V2), Hanwen Fan (V1) and Zhongwang Wei @ SYSU

 ## REVISION HISTORY
+!
+2025.01.09 The Initial version of V2 is being developed by Rui Zhang

+!
+2025.01.09 V1 has been archived by Zhongwang Wei

 !
 2024.07.19 Zhongwang Wei